milosjocic1/SEI-Project-3/README.md

 ### Stage 6: Basic layout

-Once we had set ot our basic requirements, we got started on the basic layout of the site in line with our wireframes.
+Once we had set out our basic requirements, we got started on the basic layout of the site in line with our wireframes.

 ![Screenshot 2022-11-04 at 13 36 24](https://media.git.generalassemb.ly/user/44781/files/ac47f2d6-d2d4-4e8a-b70d-e2e896eedb71)

 ### Stage 7: Structuring logic and working on functions

-I worked specifically on creating and adding cats to users who had been signed up to the site.
-I created the model, controllers and routes for this, and made sure to populate each instance of a cat with the appropriate user information so we could see who the cat belongs to!
-I then hooked this up to the leaderboard functionality, which I built by creating a list of cats displayed by average rating.
+We delegated functions by feature to each of the members of our team and began working largely independently.

 ### Stage 8: Testing functions

-We tested functions repeatedly as we went along and got each other to test these to ensure we weren't missing any bugs.
-We iterated through functions a few times to get them just right before implementing them in the master branch.
+Testing functions along the way is how we managed to stay on track for delivery and ensure we minimised the risk of bugs.
+We used a lot of console.logs to capture the information we were generating and see what extra code was needed to achieve the functionality we wanted.
+We also got the other members of our team to test our code and look through it to make sure we didn't miss anything critical.

 ### Stage 9: Styling